devops-kung-fu/bomber/README.md

 ## Notes

 - It's pretty rare to see SBOMs with license information.
 Most of the time, the generators like Syft need a flag like ```--license```.
 If you need license info, make sure you ask for it with the SBOM.
-- Hate to say it, but SPDX is wonky.
+- Hate to say it, but SPDX is a train wreck.
 If you don't get any results on an SPDX file, try using a CycloneDX file.
 In general you should always try to get CycloneDX SBOMs from your vendors.
 - OSV.
 It's great, but the API is also wonky.
 They have a batch endpoint that would make it a ton quicker to get information back, but it doesn't work. ```bomber``` needs to send one PURL at a time to get vulnerabilities back, so in a big SBOM it will take some time.
 We'll keep an eye on that.
-- OSV has another issue where the ecosystem doesn't always return vulnerabilities when you pass it to their API.
-We had to remove passing this to the API to get anything to return.
-They also don't echo back the ecosystem so we can't check to ensure that if we pass one ecosystem to it, that we are getting a vulnerability for the same one back.

 ## Contributing